 The Scholastic Summer Reading Challenge is a free reading program dedicated to stopping the “Summer Slide” and encouraging kids to read every day this summer.
 Now in its 10th year, the Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.

 This year’s theme is “Happy Campers” encouraging kids to be the best independent readers they can be.
 There are fun resources and booklists on the website for parents & kids, and there are also teacher resources where schools can sign up for the Summer Reading Challenge.

 PBS Parents has some good resources for parents with fun, educational activities that explore reading, writing and language.
 There are also some nice tips to encourage reading every day.

 Stop by each week to discover great programming, activities, special offers and other new and exciting ways to sneak some learning into summer fun!

-How do you plan to keep your child reading this summer?
+Will your child do a summer reading challenge this year?
+How do you plan to keep them reading?
 Share any tips in the comments below.